clarkwinkelmann/blog.clarkwinkelmann.com/_posts/2016-08-18-and-i-started-a-blog.md

 date:  2016-08-18 10:00:00
 ---

-I there !
+Hi there !
 My name is Clark Winkelmann and I'm a webdesigner freelancer.

 I will keep this short.
 I will use this blog to share my experiences with open-source software as well as share insights about projects I'm working on.